Linesman/Mediator: Implementation

 Linesman, whilst part of the "Ahead" plan, evolved out of the study into combining radar information carried out in the late 1950s by the Royal Radar Establishment (RRE) at Malvern with the participation of the Automatic Telephone Manufacturing Company (ATE) of Liverpool.
 The concept was to reduce the complexity of the existing distributed ROTOR system using multiple Master Radar Stations (MRS) with a single site designated "L1" (Linesman 1).
 L1 would be able to direct all of the air command using a complete air picture of the UK.

 During the initial stages of the project RRE became the Royal Signals and Radar Establishment (RSRE) and, in 1962, AT&E merged into Plessey.

 Linesman was a comprehensive upgrade of the UK air defence system; along with work on the signalling and communications issues, upgrades to the existing radars were also planned.
 The existing Type 80 radars used in the MRS network were powerful but relatively easy to jam.
 Upgrades were aimed primarily at offering improved jamming resistance in the event of a noisy ECM environment.
-To augment the existing Type 80, a new Type 84 radar was proposed.
-Linesman planned that three new radars were developed: two primary long-range search radars, Marconi's Type 84 and the AEI Type 85 "Blue Yeoman", with additional height finding capability being provided by the Decca HF 200 height-finder.
-To improve system resilience to jamming the two primary radars operated on different frequency bands, the Type 84 in "L" band, the Type 85 in "S" band.
-As the system developed more systems were added to improve the ECM capability of the system.
+To augment the existing Type 80, development of three new types of radar was planned: two primary long-range search radars, Marconi's Type 84 and the AEI Type 85 "Blue Yeoman", and the Decca HF 200 height-finder.
+To counter jamming, the two primary radars operated on different frequency bands, the Type 84 in "L" band and the Type 85 in "S" band.

 During various reviews of Linesman and the "Ahead" plan it was decided to incorporate civilian air traffic control, the "Mediator" portion of the plan.
 Linesman and Mediator were now considered jointly, although this led to escalating costs and the subsequent need to scale down the original plan.